 If FAWIC intends to deny an applicant a position because of criminal conviction history, we will make an individualized assessment as to whether the applicant's criminal conviction history has a direct and adverse relationship with specific job duties justifying the denial.
-We will consider the nature and gravity of the conduct, the time that has elapsed since the conduct and completion of sentence, and the nature of the job sought.
+Factors we will consider include: the nature and gravity of the conduct; the time that has elapsed since the conduct and completion of sentence; the nature of the job sought; the personal conduct of the applicant; whether there was harm to property or people; the degree of harm; permanence of the harm; context of the offense; whether a disability (including substance impairment) contributed; whether the likelihood of harm could be eliminated by reasonable accommodation, whether the disability has been eliminated; whether trauma, domestic abuse, stalking, or similar factors contributed to the conduct; the age of the applicant; the time that has passed; the time that passed since incarceration; specific job duties; whether the context resulting in conviction is likely to arise in the workplace; and whether the type of harm is likely to occur in the workplace.